HongDucAnhNguyen/A1-Group10/readMe.txt

 -- In a terminal window, run the following command in the above directory: java -jar Sort.jar <command arguments>

--- You must specify a filename compare type, and sort type using this format:
+-- You must specify a filename, compare type, and sort type using this format:
 -f<filename> -t<compare type> -s<sort type>

 -- Valid compare types: